Boeing Dreamliner fire investigation under way

 A person familiar with the aircraft's configuration said the damaged area appears close to galleys and environmental control systems, but added that it was too early to link the fire to any specific equipment.

-Several airlines said they were continuing to operate their 787s, including United Continental, Polish airline LOT, Japan Airlines and ANA, the world's biggest operator of the Dreamliner.
+Several airlines said they were continuing to operate their 787s, including United Continental (UAL.N), Polish airline LOT, Japan Airlines and ANA (9202.T), the world's biggest operator of the Dreamliner.